 - Complete the Chapel Report by answering the question

 - How can I request a chapel reduction?

 - You must submit a request for chapel attendance reductions during the first two weeks of each semester.
 Requests will not be accepted after that time.

-- Download the form from CampusNet or come by Students Services (Walvoord Student Center, Third Floor).
+- Download the form or come by Students Services (Walvoord Student Center, Third Floor).

 - If your employment situation changes, let us know.
 You can submit a request for a reduction based on employment-related changes during the semester

 - What are the chapel policy violations?